Plant sciences

 Successor Poschlod

-- Important information: The chair for plant ecology is currently vacant after the retirement of Prof. Peter Poschlod.
-Connected to the chair is also the botanical garden and the Saatgutbank Regensburg
+- Important information: The chair for plant ecology is currently vacant after the retirement of Prof. Dr. Peter Poschlod.
+Connected to the chair is also the botanical garden, the Seedbank Regensburg (SBR) and the collections of the Regensburg Botanical Society (RBG).

 Further info of Successor Poschlod